aankitkumar/Capstone-Projects/README.md

 This repository contains my capstone project, done for understanding & using data analysis, visualization and machine learning techniques.
 The asssignments are completed using Python, Numpy, DateTime, Pandas, Matplotlib and scikit-learn with Jupyter notebooks.

-The overview of projects are as below, while further details are at beginning of each assignment:
+The overview of projects are as below, while further details are at beginning of each project .md file:

 ## Project 1
 *Understanding and predicting property maintenance fines*